msu-cerl/msu-cerl.github.io/people.md

 {% include figure.html image="/assets/img/RachelRoca_headshot.jpg" position="left" width="120px" %}
 [Rachel](https://sites.google.com/msu.edu/rachel-e-roca/home) is a PhD student in CMSE.
 She earned her bachelor's degree in mathematics from Manhattan College in 2021, where she also minored in computer science and Spanish.
 Their research interests are interdisciplinary and span three areas: topological data analysis (the study of the shape of data), computational education, and humanistic mathematics for social good.
 Currently, their interests focus on studying identity and ethics in undergraduate courses.
 Rachel has TAed and developed assignments for CMSE 201, CMSE 381, and CMSE 402, and this past summer, she was an instructor of record for CMSE 201.
 Outside of research, Rachel is involved in various DEI and outreach programs and is the president of the MSU State Swing Society.
 In her free time, Rachel loves to read, go to the beach, travel, and have good food and drink with good people.

-#### Paige Tourangeau (she/her)
-Paige is an undergraduate student studying statistics at Michigan State University.
-Her research interests surround studying various aspects of student experience and perception of their success in the classroom.
-In her free time, she enjoys doing yoga, trying new foods, and watching reality TV.

 ### External Collaborators

 #### Tor Ole Odden (he/him)